fish-face/quasselgrep/README.md

 ```

 The help message (`quasselgrep --help`) should explain most options.
+Text fields are searched using SQL LIKE statements, so you can use '%' as a wildcard.

 By default, quasselgrep will try to open an sqlite database at `~/.config/quassel-irc.org/quassel-storage.sqlite`.
 You can specify an alternative database file on the commandline.

 It is also possible to search in a postgres database: